When you’re 9 weeks pregnant, you might be starting to think ahead.

-Unfortunately, some pregnant women find that nothing helps to ease their pregnancy nausea, so it’s more of an endurance race to the end — whenever that is!
+Unfortunately, some pregnant women find that nothing helps to ease their pregnancy nausea, so it’s more of an endurance race to the end — whenever that might be!

-On the other hand, those who don’t have any nausea often worry that they’re not really pregnant.
+On the other hand, those who don’t experience any nausea often worry they might not really be pregnant.

-If you’re suffering from severe pregnancy sickness, don’t hesitate to seek medical advice.
+If you experience severe pregnancy sickness, don’t hesitate to seek medical advice.

-If you can’t keep any fluids down, are losing weight, and have been dizzy or fainted, call your doctor.
+If you can’t keep any fluids down, you are losing weight, and if you have fainted or felt dizzy, call your doctor.

-You may need treatment in hospital with IV fluids and medication to stop the nausea and vomiting.
+You might need treatment in hospital, with IV fluids and medication to stop the nausea and vomiting.

-Your baby is developing rapidly and looks more like a little person.
+When you’re 9 weeks pregnant, your baby is developing rapidly, and looks more like a little person.

-In fact, this week your baby is officially no longer classed as an embryo.
+In fact, this week your baby is no longer classed as an embryo.

-In week 9 of pregnancy, your baby is now a fetus, which is Latin for ‘offspring’.
+In week 9 of pregnancy, your baby is now officially a fetus, which is Latin for ‘offspring’.

-Your baby’s facial features are more distinct now.
+Your baby’s facial features are now more distinct.